-Continuing to reflect on your journey from home to church, what does it look like to reflect God's caring heart?
-How could you respond to who you notice and the needs you see?
-Ground the theory in some practical examples.

-The compassion of Christ

-"When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd."
-Matthew 9:36 (NRSV)

-Jesus lived on earth with great sensitivity.
-He responded to what the Father was doing, through the guidance and power of the Holy Spirit.
-Jesus saw people in need and had compassion upon them and, in compassion, he acted.
-Each one of us can nurture compassion and empathy, becoming increasingly sensitive to those we work with and live among.
-To understand people's stresses and strains - the causes of their pain, and to share in their joy and celebrations; this is doing life together and is a very powerful aspect of chaplaincy.
-Being available to people in all of life's turbulence is a part of chaplaincy's gift.
+What does it look like to reflect God's caring heart?
+Ground practical examples.
+The compassion of Christ FACILITATOR TO READ When he saw the crowds, he had compassion on them, because and helpless, like sheep without a shepherd.
+Matthew 9:36 (NIV) - Jesus lived on earth with great sensitivity.
+He responded to what doing, through the guidance and power of the Holy Spirit.
+Jesus and had compassion upon them and in compassion he acted.
+In nurture compassion and empathy; becoming increasingly sensitivity and live among.
+To understand their stresses and strains, pain and to share in their joy and celebrations too; this is doing that embraces all of life and is a very powerful aspect of chaplate to people in all of life's turbulence is a part of chaplaincy's gift. s saw people in need Each one of us can tive to those we work the causes of their g life together in a way Nurturing compassion INDIVIDUAL ACTIVITY Spend a few minutes reflecting on the following questions.
+Remember the times when people have empathised with y towards you with compassion.
+What did they do that made e a difference?
+How might you nurture compassion?